tganamur/RL-SNN-Quadrupeds/README.md

 The project aims to implement SNNs for unsupervised control of a real-world quadruped robot, the PuppyPi, and evaluate their performance in learning to walk compared to a benchmark multilayer perceptron (MLP) reinforcement learning approach.

 ## Key Contributions

--Pioneering effort in implementing SNN-based reinforcement learning for unsupervised control of a physical quadruped robot.
++ Pioneering effort in implementing SNN-based reinforcement learning for unsupervised control of a physical quadruped robot.
--Successful implementation of an SNN-based reinforcement learning agent, capable of learning a steady standing position on the PuppyPi robot.
++ Successful implementation of an SNN-based reinforcement learning agent, capable of learning a steady standing position on the PuppyPi robot.
--Comparative evaluation of the SNN approach against a traditional MLP-based reinforcement learning benchmark for quadruped gait learning.
++ Comparative evaluation of the SNN approach against a traditional MLP-based reinforcement learning benchmark for quadruped gait learning.
--Identification of challenges and limitations in the current implementation, providing insights for future research directions.
++ Identification of challenges and limitations in the current implementation, providing insights for future research directions.

 ## Novelty: Applying SNNs on Actual Hardware
 A key novelty and pioneering aspect of this project was the implementation of SNN-based reinforcement learning for unsupervised control of a real-world quadruped robot.
 Prior to this work, SNN approaches for quadruped control had only been explored in simulation environments.
 Our group was the first to semi-successfully implement an SNN-based reinforcement learning algorithm on physical quadruped hardware, which can be used to further study the efficacy of SNNs in robotic applications.